huijing/slides/100-aea-2022/README.md

 *For An Event Apart Denver 2022.
 This is a sort-of transcript plus my notes for the talk.*

 Hello everyone!
 I hope everyone is having a great time at the conference, learning loads of stuff and meeting new people.
+First off, I want to thank the organisers for giving me the opportunity to talk to you about my favourite topic on the web, CSS.

 My name is Hui Jing.
 It's a Chinese name, so my family name comes first.
 I'm not a complicated person, so these emojis pretty much cover who I am as a person.